gdm413229/swwmgz_m/README.md

 an enemy) will give you points according to a quarter of its base health, rounded up to the nearest multiple of 10 and capped to 1000, plus these bonuses (in order of application):
- * x1.25 for an overkill (enemy was gibbed or killed in one shot).
+ * x1.25 for an overkill (enemy received twice its base health in damage).
  * x1.5 for each combo level, up to x8 in steps of x0.5.
 Kills are considered combos if multiple enemies are killed within 5 seconds of each other.
  * +100 for killing an enemy without having taken damage since last spawn, with